dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2749: Creativity aids education and cultural literacy.
+### T2749: Writers and artists can inspire, educate, and entertain.

 |Support|
 |---|